Kalimaha/simple_flask_dockerizer/README.md

 |----------|---|--------|-------|------------|
 |simple_flask|latest|b5dc209bf592|5 minutes ago|503 MB|

-## Run the container
+## Run Docker Container

 ```
 docker run -it -p 5000:00 simple_flask /deployment/env/bin/python /deployment/start.py
 ```

-This command execute the simple Python script contained in the project, that imports the main Flask app and runs it:
+This command executes the simple Python script contained in the project to import the main Flask app and run it:

 ```python
 from simple_flask.rest import rest as rest_engine